devicehive/devicehive-arduino/DeviceHive/examples/LedCube/README.md

 gateway.
 It also translates [REST protocol](http://www.devicehive.com/restful) to the [binary protocol](http://www.devicehive.com/binary).

-iPhone/iPad application allows user to pick up a custom color and fill the whole or a part of [Rainbow Cube].
+iPhone/iPad or HTML5 applications allow user to pick up a custom color and fill the whole or a part of [Rainbow Cube].

 The control flow is simple: User selects a color. iPhone application sends a command to the [DeviceHive] server.
 [Raspberry Pi] grabs that command from